tibcert/threat-story/_posts/2024-6-21-narrative-report.md

 >> -- Kate Woznow

-<h2 class="mb-4 ftco-animate" id="spying-and-self-immolations-in-tibet">Spying & Self Immolations In Tibet</h2>
+<h2 class="mb-4 ftco-section ftco-animate" id="spying-and-self-immolations-in-tibet">Spying & Self Immolations In Tibet</h2>

 In the aftermath of the 2008 Beijing Olympics, turmoil engulfed Tibet, with China imposing a crackdown on the human rights of Tibetans.
 Beyond those involved in the 2008 protests, Tibetan writers, singers, and educators became prime targets of repression.[^11] Reports from the International Campaign for Tibet (ICT) revealed that around 600 Tibetans were detained as political prisoners during this period.[^12]